jujey/basher/README.md

 ## How long did it take to code the first version of it?
 About 2 days and it was actuallly very frustrating/enjoyable at times, (still trying to get used to programming).
 I encountered a lot of bugs in the way but I fixed all of them, so I guess we're safe to say that this is the first stable version of Basher!

+# Installation
+To install Basher you must place it under `/usr/bin/` and give it permission to execute by typing in the terminal `sudo chmod a+rx /usr/bin/basher`